European University Of Cities In Post-industrial Transition (unic 2.0)

 GET TO KNOW PEOPLE, WHO WORK ON THE INTERNATIONALISATION OF THE UNIVERSITY OF LODZ WITHIN THE UNIC ALLIANCE

-In the UNIC project: WP1 Leader: Creating a Truly European, Systemic and Self-sustaining Structure for the Governance of UNIC.
+Senior Specialist at the International Hub, University of Lodz.
+In the UNIC project: the Project Manager and WP1 Leader: Creating a Truly European, Systemic and Self-sustaining Structure for the Governance of UNIC.
+She supports WP2 Leader in the implementation of the project objectives.

 In the UNIC project: WP3 Leader: Engaging with Cities, Communities and Stakeholders for Transformative Innovation and Societal Impact.

-In the UNIC project: WP5 Leader: Building Communities of Researchers and Educators around Post-Industrial Transitions.
+Specialist at the International Hub, University of Lodz.
+In the UNIC project she is the Junior Project Manager and WP5 Leader: Building Communities of Researchers and Educators around Post-Industrial Transitions.
+She support WP6 Leaders in the implementation of the project objectives.

-Dean's Representative for International and Political Studies Study Programme, Faculty of International and Political Studies of the University of Lodz.
+Photographer and senior specialist at Communications and PR Centre of the University of Lodz.
 In the UNIC project: WP6 Leader: Promotion, Communication and Dissemination.

 Assistant Professor at the Sub-department of City Management, Department of City and Regional Management, Faculty of Management, University of Lodz, expert in the University of Lodz Interdisciplinary Centre for Urban Studies.